philiplinden/bevy_repl/README.md

 ## Aspirations

-- [ ] **Derive pattern** - Seamlessly integrate with clap's derive pattern
+- [x] **Derive pattern** - Seamlessly integrate with clap's derive pattern
+- [x] **Support for games with rendering and windowing** - The REPL is designed to work from the terminal, but the terminal normally prints logs when there is a window too.
+The REPL still works from the terminal while using the window for rendering if the console is enabled.
 - [ ] **Command history** - Use keybindings to navigate past commands
-- [ ] **Customizable keybinds** - Allow the user to configure the REPL keybinds for all REPL controls.
+- [ ] **Customizable keybinds** - Allow the user to configure the REPL keybinds for all REPL controls, not just the toggle key.
 - [ ] **Help text and command completion** - Use `clap`'s help text and completion
   features to provide a better REPL experience and allow for command discovery.
 - [ ] **Support for games with TUIs** - The REPL is designed to work as a sort of sidecar to the normal terminal output, so _in theory_ it should be compatible with games that use an alternate TUI screen.
 Who knows if it actually works.
-- [ ] **Support for games with rendering and windowing** - The REPL is designed to work from the terminal, but the terminal normally prints logs when there is a window too.
-It would be cool to have a REPL that works from the terminal while also using the window for rendering.

 ## License